fsantanna/pingus/ceu/README.md

 <img src="sweeney.png" width="350" align="right" valign="top"/>

-According to Tim Sweeney (of Unreal Engine fame), half of the development complexity resides in the *game simulation* code &#91;[X][sweeney]&#93;.
+According to Tim Sweeney (of Unreal Engine fame), about half of the development complexity resides in the *game simulation* code &#91;[X][sweeney]&#93;.
-If we consider that *numeric computation* and *shading* do not vary from game to game (i.e., they are part of the game engine), the tendency is to shift the complexity even more towards game simulation.
+If we consider that *numeric computation* and *shading* do not vary from game to game (i.e., they are part of a game engine), the tendency is to shift the complexity even more towards game simulation.
-Furthermore, only 10% of the CPU budget goes to game simulation, opening a considerable opportunity for gains in productivity.
+Furthermore, only 10% of the CPU budget goes to game simulation, opening an opportunity for gains in productivity.

 [sweeney]: https://www.cs.princeton.edu/~dpw/popl/06/Tim-POPL.ppt